RealKareemAnees/API-Security-in-Action/Readme.md

 in the first image; a more secure approach that that relies on the backend more

-> Oauth is maded ofr delegated authorization and resources accessing, not for mandatory authorization and not for authentication
+> OAuth is made for delegated authorization and resources accessing, not for mandatory authorization and not for authentication

 **another approach**